 - In the Sam & Max: Freelance Police game episode "What's New, Beelzebub?"
 Sybil says that they'll be serving ice cream in Hell before she lets Max conduct her wedding.
 At the end of the game, both these things happen, in that order.
 Max also gets the Nobel Peace Prize, while Sam lets Max have the phone and seriously considers working harder to lose weight.
 Oh, and the Shambling Corporate Presence is finally making progress at work.

 - Duke Nukem Forever: Several years ago, 3D Realms employee George Broussard said that Duke Nukem Forver would be released "when pigs fly."
 On September 1, 2010, however, his Twitter account linked to this picture◊, and a playable demo of Duke Nukem Forever was on display at Penny Arcade Expo.

-- Blizzard celebrated the release of a long awaited patch for Diablo 2, with a wallpaper◊ featuring the Chaos Sanctuary frozen over, and Diablo himself leaning over a campfire to keep himself warm.
+- Blizzard Entertainment celebrated the release of a long awaited patch for Diablo II, with a wallpaper◊ featuring the Chaos Sanctuary frozen over, and Diablo himself leaning over a campfire to keep himself warm.